 - Try numerous flavors of kombucha at Root Wild, a kombuchery (the owner, Reid’s name for a kombucha bar).
 I am a fan of this fermented tea and liked it enough to bring some home.
-The open space is cool too, with touches such as kombucha-stained wood on the bar.
+The open space is cool, too, with touches such as kombucha-stained wood on the bar.
 We visited as part of our food tour.

-- Locals are crazy about Otto’s pizza and its inventive thin crust pies.
-Be sure to try the mashed potato, bacon and scallions and the blue cheese, roasted pear and arugula.
+- Locals are crazy about Otto’s pizza and its inventive thin-crust pies.
+Be sure to try the mashed potato, bacon and scallions, and the blue cheese, roasted pear, and arugula.

 - The theme of this blog is discovering the adventures in each day.
 That is also what the Umbrella Cover Museum is about- celebrating the mundane.

 - Cryptozoology is “the study of hidden animals.” such as Big Foot and Nessie.
-And in Portland you can visit the International Cryptozoology Museum!
+And in Portland, you can visit the International Cryptozoology Museum!

 - Since you are exploring the creepy side of Portland, take part in a Haunted Walking Tour of the Old Port.

 - I have always been a fan of eating lobster, so getting out on a lobster boat has long been on my bucket list.
 You can do it in Portland on the Lucky Catch Cruise.
-It was so much fun, a way to see Casco Bay and I actually got to set and pull up a lobster trap!
+It was so much fun, a way to see Casco Bay, and I got to set and pull up a lobster trap!
 Book your Lucky Catch Cruise.

 - After your cruise, you can buy your lobster and have it cooked to eat at the Portland Lobster Company restaurant.
 Farm to table, baby!

 - If you love sweets like me, you have to visit Gross Confection Bar!
 End your night in Portland with a drink and a dessert sampler.
 Each bite will transcend your expectations.
-Also grab a bite of their house-made ice cream- the brown butter cider swirl was some of the best ice cream I have ever had.
+Also, grab a taste of their house-made ice cream- the brown butter cider swirl was some of the best ice cream I have ever had.
 Like the discovery of Penicillin, this ice cream was made from a misstep.